ing-bank/baker/docs/archive/dictionary.md

 # Dictionary

-Here we define some com.ing.baker.runtime.common used lanuage that is used in this documentation.
+Here we define some common used lanuage that is used in this documentation.

 | Name | Description |
 | --- | --- |